4 Ways Manufacturers Can Enhance Their Lead Nurturing Efforts

 In building your nurturing messages, take care not to get too promotional.
 Your audience may be interested, but not yet ready to sign the contract.

-Instead, use this opportunity to establish your manufacturing services as credible and qualitative to any potential customer.
+Instead, use this opportunity to establish your services or products as credible and qualitative to any potential customer.

 Emails form the core structure, and phone calls offer an opportunity to get a little more personal in trying to win manufacturing accounts.

 The best lead nurturing efforts, though, go beyond these two major communication tactics.
 Instead of restricting yourself to email or phone, consider implementing one or more of the following: